arouyan/lakeFS/docs/reference/spark-client.md

 # lakeFS Spark Client

-Utilize the power of Spark to interact with the metadata on lakeFS.
-Possible use-cases include:
+Use the power of Spark to interact with the metadata on lakeFS.
+Possible use cases include:

 * Create a DataFrame for listing the objects in a specific commit or branch.
 * Compute changes between two commits.